kpachhai/hedera-monitor-incoming-transfers-evm-addrs/query_watched_evm_addrs/README.md

 ### Original Requirement

-> "In order to identify which transactions are sending to one of our EVM addresses, it requires that we call the `GET /api/v1/accounts/{idOrAliasOrEvmAddress}` endpoint **for each alias we see in a transfer transaction**, which puts a lot of load on the mirror node.
-So I'm looking to see if there's some other way we could parse out the intended destination, for example by parsing the transaction input data."
+Resolving every alias via the accounts API creates excessive load on the Mirror Node.
+Can we instead identify the destination EVM address or Account Id by directly parsing the transaction input data?

 ### The Challenge